 - Enjoy these gf bagels :-).

-Sourdough is not gluten free unless it is made with gluten free flour or a gluten free flour blend.
+Sourdough is not gluten-free unless it is made with gluten-free flour or a gluten-free flour blend.

 Gluten free baked goods tend to spoil quickly.
-You can store these bagels in the fridge, but they will get a little hard.
+You can store these bagels in the fridge, but they will get hard.
 I would not store these bagels in the fridge longer than a day or two.
 Microwave the bagels for 25-30 seconds to soften them up again.
 I prefer to slice and freeze them in freezer bags.

 You can definitely freeze these gluten free bagels!
 To thaw, just let them sit out on the counter.
-Hint, you will want to freeze them pre-sliced, so they are easier to cut.
+Hint: you will want to freeze them pre-sliced so they are easier to cut.

 These bagels should last up to 4 months in the freezer.